Admin Tutorial

 symbol).

-This can be found on web in top right hand corner of the GitLab server web gui:
+This can be found on the web in the top right-hand corner of the GitLab server

 Important

 A critical assumption for Jacamar CI on production resources is, server accounts are managed using the same underlying systems as those found on the target CI system.
 Meaning userA on GitLab is the same as userA on the system.
-Of equal importance is that they are unable to influence the potential username on the GitLab server.
+Of equal importance is that they cannot influence their username on the GitLab server.
 For additional details see the Security Considerations in the server documentation.
-If this not possible, please take the time to review and potentially test the RunAs Configuration as part of this tutorial.
+If this is not possible, please take the time to review and potentially test the RunAs Configuration as part of this tutorial.

 useradd -ms /bin/bash <your-user-here>